nyukat/GMIC/README.md

 ## How to run the code

 You need to first install conda in your environment. **Before running the code, please run `install.sh` first.** Once you have installed all the dependencies, `run.sh` will automatically run the entire pipeline and save the prediction results in csv.
-Note that you need to first cd to the project directory and then '. ./run.sh'.
-If running the individual Python scripts, please include the path to this repository in your `PYTHONPATH`.
+Note that you need to first cd to the project directory and then execute `. ./run.sh`.
+When running the individual Python scripts, please include the path to this repository in your `PYTHONPATH`.

-We recommend running the code with a gpu.
-To run the code with cpu only, please change `DEVICE_TYPE` in run.sh to 'cpu'.
+We recommend running the code with a GPU.
+To run the code with CPU only, please change `DEVICE_TYPE` in run.sh to 'cpu'.

 The following variables defined in `run.sh` can be modified as needed:
-* `MODEL_PATH`: The path where the saved weights model is saved.
+* `MODEL_PATH`: The path where the model weights are saved.
 * `CROPPED_IMAGE_PATH`: The directory where cropped mammograms are saved.
 * `SEG_PATH`: The directory where ground truth segmenations are saved.
 * `EXAM_LIST_PATH`: The path where the exam list is stored.
 * `OUTPUT_PATH`: The path where visualization files and predictions will be saved.
 * `DEVICE_TYPE`: Device type to use in heatmap generation and classifiers, either 'cpu' or 'gpu'.
-* `GPU_NUMBER`: Specify which one of the GPUs to use when multiple GPUs are available.
+* `GPU_NUMBER`: GPUs number multiple GPUs are available.
-* `MODEL_INDEX`: Specify which one of the five models to use.
+* `MODEL_INDEX`: Which one of the five models to use.
 Valid values include {'1', '2', '3', '4', '5','ensemble'}.
 * `visualization-flag`: Whether to generate visualization.